A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

 \subsubsection{Adaptation-Aware}

 Adaptation-aware transfer learning approaches propose that different parts of the knowledge encoded on a pre-trained generative model could be important based on the target domain.
-AdAM \cite{zhao2022adam} proposes a probing step before the main adaptation, where the importance of each kernel for adapting a source GAN to the target domain using a few samples is measured using FI.
+AdAM \citep{zhao2022adam} proposes a probing step before the main adaptation, where the importance of each kernel for adapting a source GAN to the target domain using a few samples is measured using FI.
 Then, during the main adaptation, the important kernels are preserved using modulation, and the other kernels are simply fine-tuned.
-RICK \cite{zhao2023rick} shows that incompatible knowledge from a source domain to a target domain is related to the kernels with the least importance to this adaptation, and this knowledge can not be removed by simple fine-tuning.
+OKM \citep{zhang2024few} exactly follows AdAM for importance probing.
+However, in the probing stage, instead of using standard discriminator loss, they use a relaxed version of the Optimal Transport \citep{villani2009optimal} idea to measure the distance of the distribution of the generated images from that of the real images.
+RICK \citep{zhao2023rick} shows that incompatible knowledge from a source domain to a target domain is related to the kernels with the least importance to this adaptation, and this knowledge can not be removed by simple fine-tuning.
 Therefore, RICK proposes a dynamic probing schedule during adaptation where it gradually prunes the kernels with the least importance.